CPAN-Security/security.metacpan.org/docs/cna-faq.md

 ### This issue has been known for years.
 Why is a CVE being issued now?

 There are many security issues that are "known" by people who have experience with a piece of software, but rarely documented and available to everyone.
-Even when they are documented in bug reports, they are often overlooked.
+Even when these are documented in bug reports, they are often overlooked.

 Publishing a CVE alerts users about an issue, so they may consider and evaluate their risk.